Search for Dark Particles in $K^0_L \to \gamma X$ at the KOTO Experiment

 The neutron background was suppressed using three techniques: Cluster Shape Discrimination (CSD), Pulse Shape Discrimination (PSD), and Shower Depth Measurement (SDM).
 CSD distinguished neutrons from photons based on differences in the cluster patterns produced by hadronic interactions of neutrons and electromagnetic interactions of photons.
 PSD exploited differences in the pulse shapes recorded in individual CSI channels to discriminate neutrons from photons.
-Further details of CSD and PSD are given in~\cite{csd}.
-SDM measured the shower depth along the $z$-direction in CSI by evaluating the pulse timing difference ($\Delta T$) between the upstream MPPC and downstream PMT at the two ends of each CsI crystal.
-Photon-induced electromagnetic showers typically developed near the upstream surface, whereas neutron-induced hadronic interactions could occur more uniformly throughout the crystal, as the interaction length of CsI is approximately $20$ times larger than its radiation length. \autoref{fig:dt} shows the distributions of $\Delta T$ for the photon and neutron samples.
+SDM measured the shower depth along the $z$-direction in CSI by evaluating the pulse timing difference between the upstream MPPC and downstream PMT at the two ends of each CsI crystal.
+Photon-induced electromagnetic showers typically developed near the upstream surface, whereas neutron-induced hadronic interactions could occur more uniformly throughout the crystal, as the interaction length of CsI is approximately $20$ times larger than its radiation length.
+Further details of CSD, PSD, and SDM are given in~\cite{csd}\cite{kotera}.
 By combining these three techniques, the neutron background was suppressed by a factor of 560, resulting in $11.57 \pm 4.42_{\text{stat.}} \pm 2.13_{\text{syst.}}$ events in the signal region.
 The statistical uncertainty was dominated by the limited statistics of the neutron data sample, while the systematic uncertainty, estimated using neutron-like events for normalization, accounted for discrepancies in individual selection criteria (cuts) between $\ksig$ and neutron data.

 The $\kgg$ decay was the most dominant background among all $K_L^0$ decays, as it shares a similar phase space with $\ksig$ and could mimic the signal if one of the final-state photons escaped detection.
 After applying all selection criteria, the number of $\kgg$ background events in the signal region was estimated to be $1.09 \pm 0.12_{\rm stat} \pm 0.05_{\rm syst}$.
 The systematic uncertainty was evaluated using two-cluster $\kgg$ data and MC events, in which one of the two photons was randomly selected to compare their differences.
 Backgrounds from other $K_L^0$ decay channels are summarized in \autoref{tab:BGSummary}.
 Combining all background sources, the total number of background events in the signal region was evaluated to be $12.66 \pm 4.42_{\text{stat.}} \pm 2.13_{\text{syst.}}$.